A2 Motorbike Insurance

 So yes - you can ride a bike over 600cc on an A2 licence, as long as it's compliant with the A2 regulations.

-Can you take A2 without CBT?
+Can I do my A2 test without a CBT?

 You will need to complete a CBT (and hold a valid theory test certificate) before you can do your A2 test, unless you have held a full A1 licence for more than two years.